h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

 Before you start, please make check the following:

-0. Please make yourself familiar with how to run Spark on Kubernetes at `Spark Kubernetes documentation <https://spark.apache.org/docs/SUBST_SPARK_VERSION/running-on-kubernetes.html>`__.
+1. Please make yourself familiar with how to run Spark on Kubernetes at `Spark Kubernetes documentation <https://spark.apache.org/docs/SUBST_SPARK_VERSION/running-on-kubernetes.html>`__.

-1. Ensure that you have working Kubernetes Cluster and ``kubectl`` installed
+2. Ensure that you have working Kubernetes Cluster and ``kubectl`` installed

-1. Ensure you have ``SPARK_HOME`` set up to home of your Spark distribution of version SUBST_SPARK_VERSION
+3. Ensure you have ``SPARK_HOME`` set up to home of your Spark distribution of version SUBST_SPARK_VERSION

-2. Run ``kubectl cluster-info`` to obtain Kubernetes master URL.
+4. Run ``kubectl cluster-info`` to obtain Kubernetes master URL.

+5. Have internet connection so kubernetes can download Sparkling Water docker images

 The examples bellow are using the default Kubernetes namespace which we enable for Spark as: